-Landslides and mass movement hazards pose the most risk to The Ridge Subdivision Phases 3, 4, and 5 property.
-The property is entirely within an area previously mapped as an older (Pleistocene-aged) landslide (Coogan and King, 2016), aerial and LiDAR imagery indicated hummocky topography, and the site reconnaissance observed hummocky topography, landslide scarps, and contorted bedding in the road cut.
-This data was the basis for a subsequent subsurface investigation to assess the nature and extend of the landslide hazard on the property.
+Landslides and mass movement hazards pose the greatest risk to The Ridge Subdivision Phases 3, 4, and 5 property.
+The property is entirely within an area previously mapped as an older (Pleistocene-aged) landslide (Coogan and King, 2016), aerial and LiDAR imagery indicated hummocky topography on some parts of the property, and the site reconnaissance observed some hummocky topography, landslide scarps, and contorted bedding in the road cut.
+This data was the basis for a subsequent subsurface investigation to assess the nature and extent of the landslide hazard on the property.